 How to Make Pound Cake

-1. In a medium bowl, whisk together the flour, salt, and baking powder, then set aside.
+1. In a medium bowl, whisk together the all-purpose flour, salt, and baking powder, then set aside.

 2. Cream the butter and sugar in a stand mixer fitted with a whisk attachment until light and fluffy.

 3. Add the eggs in one at a time while mixing at medium speed.
-Scrape the bowl down and beat until fully incorporated.
+Scrape the sides of the bowl down and beat until fully incorporated.

 4. Add the sour cream and vanilla to the mixer.
 Mix until incorporated.